captionpoint/CaptionPoint-Server/public/freakshow.md

 Can’t help but stare.
 ---
 ## JUDITH:
+“GOD, SHE’S UGLY,”
+---
+## JUDITH:
-“GOD, SHE’S UGLY,” and all that beauty down below.
+and all that beauty down below.
 ---
 ## JUDITH:
 Swollen pink and white and muddy.